 In October 2016, during Registered Disability Savings Plan (RDSP) Awareness Month, British Columbia saw the official launch of a new inter-sectoral partnership and the creation of the Access RDSP Program.

-This ground-breaking collaboration between the British Columbia Aboriginal Network on Disability Society (BCANDS), the Plan Institute and the Disability Alliance of BC (DABC) is the first of its kind in British Columbia and was made possible through the support of the Vancouver Foundation.
+This ground-breaking and award winning collaboration between the British Columbia Aboriginal Network on Disability Society (BCANDS), the Plan Institute and the Disability Alliance of BC (DABC) is the first of its kind in British Columbia and was made possible through the support of the Vancouver Foundation.